chinsiang99/learning-system-design/13.databases/README.md

 - CAP theorem and trade-offs: The CAP theorem states that a distributed data store can provide only two of the following three guarantees: Consistency, Availability, and Partition Tolerance.
 NoSQL databases often prioritize Availability and Partition Tolerance over Consistency, resulting in a trade-off known as “eventual consistency.”
 While this may be acceptable in some applications, it can lead to challenges in maintaining data integrity and reconciling conflicting updates in scenarios where strong consistency is required.

 - Query complexity and expressiveness: While some NoSQL databases offer powerful query languages and capabilities, they may not be as expressive or versatile as SQL when it comes to complex data manipulation and analysis.
 This can be a limiting factor in applications that require sophisticated querying, joining, or aggregation of data.
 Additionally, developers may need to learn multiple query languages and paradigms when working with different types of NoSQL databases.

+# SQL vs. NoSQL
+As a software engineer preparing for system design interviews, **understanding when to use SQL (relational) databases and when to use NoSQL databases is crucial**.
+Both database types have their strengths and weaknesses, and the choice depends on your specific use case and requirements.

+## 1. Data Model and Schema
+One of the primary factors to consider when selecting a database is the data model and structure of the information you plan to store.
+Understanding the complexity, diversity, and relationships within the data will help you determine the most appropriate database type.

+- SQL databases: SQL databases are **best suited for structured data with a well-defined schema** that can be represented in tables with rows and columns.
+The schema is enforced, and any changes to the schema require modifications to the entire database structure.
+This works well for applications with a well-defined, predictable data model, such as inventory management systems, where each product has a specific set of attributes (name, price, quantity, etc.).

+- NoSQL databases: NoSQL databases are **designed for unstructured or semi-structured data, and they generally do not require a fixed schema**.
+This allows for greater flexibility in handling data model changes or when working with varied data types.
+This is beneficial for applications with evolving data models or diverse datasets, such as social networks, where user-generated content can vary greatly in format and structure.
+If your application needs to store and manage data that does not fit neatly into a table structure, NoSQL databases are a better fit.

+## 2. Scalability
+Evaluating your **application’s scalability needs**, both in terms of data volume and read/write load, is crucial in choosing the right database.

+- SQL databases: SQL databases are known for their **vertical scalability**, which means adding more resources (CPU, RAM, storage) to a single server to handle increased workload.
+This can be suitable for applications with moderate scaling requirements, such as small to medium-sized web applications or internal company tools.
+However, this approach can be expensive and has limitations as the server's capacity is finite.

+- NoSQL databases: NoSQL databases provide horizontal scalability, allowing you to distribute data across multiple servers, making it easier to handle large volumes of data or high traffic loads.
+This is advantageous for large-scale applications with high throughput and data volume requirements, such as big data analytics, real-time data processing, or Internet of Things (IoT) applications.
+If your application requires easy scaling to accommodate growing data or user bases, NoSQL databases are a better choice.

+## 3. Consistency and Transactions
+The level of **consistency and reliability** required by your application plays a significant role in determining the most suitable database type.

+- SQL databases: SQL databases provide **strong consistency** and **full ACID** (Atomicity, Consistency, Isolation, Durability) compliance for transactions.
+If your application requires strict data consistency and transactional guarantees, such as banking or e-commerce systems, an SQL database is a better fit.

+- NoSQL databases: NoSQL databases often **sacrifice consistency for availability and partition tolerance**, following the CAP theorem.
+Most NoSQL databases provide **eventual consistency and partial ACID compliance**.
+For applications where data consistency can be relaxed in favor of availability and performance, such as social networks, analytics, or recommendation engines, NoSQL databases are a better choice.

+## 4. Query Complexity and Frequency
+Assessing the complexity and frequency of queries your application will perform is essential in selecting the right database.

+- SQL databases: SQL databases **offer powerful and expressive querying capabilities with the SQL language**, which allows for complex filtering, joining, and aggregation operations.
+This makes them a **suitable choice for applications that rely heavily on analytics**, **reporting**, or **data warehousing**, where complex data retrieval and filtering are necessary.
+If your application requires advanced querying and reporting features, SQL databases are a better fit.

+- NoSQL databases: NoSQL databases have diverse querying capabilities depending on the database type, but generally, they **lack the full range of features provided by SQL databases**.
+NoSQL databases are **better suited for simple or specialized queries** that match the underlying data model, such as **key-value lookups, graph traversals, or document searches**.

+## 5. Performance and latency
+Considering the performance and latency requirements of your application is critical when choosing a database.

+- SQL databases: SQL databases can provide robust, general-purpose performance for a wide range of applications.
+While they **may not be optimized for specific workloads or access patterns**, they **offer a consistent and reliable performance profile for most use cases**.

+- NoSQL databases: If you need high performance and low latency for specific workloads or data access patterns, choose a NoSQL database that is optimized for those scenarios.
+NoSQL databases can **offer superior performance under certain workloads, such as high write loads, large-scale data storage, and complex relationships**.

+## 6. Operational complexity and maintenance
+Finally, take into account the **operational complexity and maintenance requirements** of your chosen database.
+This includes factors such as deployment, monitoring, backup, and recovery.
+Choose a database that aligns with your team’s expertise, tools, and processes.

+- Deployment: Consider the ease of deployment and integration with your existing infrastructure.
+Some databases may require more complex setup and configuration, while others offer streamlined deployment processes or managed services that handle the operational aspects for you.

+- Monitoring: Evaluate the monitoring capabilities of the database, including performance metrics, error tracking, and log analysis.
+A database with comprehensive monitoring tools can help you identify and address issues proactively, ensuring the smooth operation of your application.

+- Backup and recovery: Assess the backup and recovery features of the database, including the ease of creating and restoring backups, as well as the ability to handle disaster recovery scenarios.
+A robust backup and recovery strategy is essential to protect your data and maintain business continuity in case of unforeseen events.

+- Security: Investigate the security features of the database, such as encryption, access control, and auditing.
+A secure database can help protect your sensitive data from unauthorized access and mitigate potential risks associated with data breaches.

+- Community and support: Consider the community and support ecosystem surrounding the database.
+A vibrant community can provide valuable resources, such as documentation, tutorials, and forums, while a strong support ecosystem can offer professional assistance and guidance when needed.

+- Cost: Finally, take into account the cost of using the chosen database, including licensing, hardware, and operational expenses.
+Depending on your budget and requirements, you may need to weigh the benefits of various databases against their associated costs to make an informed decision.